ryvoxr/notebook/scouts/merit-badges/personal-fitness.md

         - Important for physical and mental health
         - Good for immune system
         - Literal fuel (energy) for your body
     f.
 Do you participate in a regular exercise program or recreational activities?
         - Tennis in the summer
         - Lift & run 3x/wk
     g.
 What are you doing to demonstrate your duty to God?
         - Not terribly religious
         - On the moral front => Striving to be honorable, kind to people.
             - Big thing for me is feeling included => I'll include lone freshies at school
     h.
 Do you spend quality time with your family and friends in social and recreational activities?
         - Indeed
     i.
 Do you support family activities and efforts to maintain a good home life?
         - Indubitably

 ### 4. Explain the following about physical fitness:
     a.
 The areas of physical fitness
+        - Cardiorespiratory
+        - Muscular strength
+        - Muscular endurance
+        - Flexibility
+        - Body Composition
     b.
 Your weakest and strongest area of physical fitness
+        - Strongest: Body Composition
+        - Weakest: Flexibility
     c.
 The need to have a balance in the four areas of physical fitness
+        - Each of the areas depend on each other
+        - Muscular strength isn't brilliant without muscular endurance
+        - Muscular endurance isn't brilliant without good Cardiorespiratory fitness
+        - Body composition (somewhat) determines the other ones
     d.
 How a program like ScoutStrong can lead to lifelong healthful habits
+        - Consistent and realistic programs can establish good, easy to keep, habits that can last for a long time
+        - Is important to keep things realistic
     e.
 How the areas of personal fitness relate to the Scout Law and Scout Oath
+        - "physically strong, mentally awake"
+        - Personal fitness has a big mental part

 ### 5. Explain the following:
     a.
 The importance of good nutrition